Create and Connect a Remote GKE Cluster to Data Lakehouse

 Introduction

-This guide walks you through all the steps required to successfully launch your first Ilum Job on a remote cluster.
-While we will use GKE here, you can use any other cluster engine of your choice
+This guide walks you through the steps required to launch your first Ilum Job on a remote cluster.
+We use Google Kubernetes Engine (GKE) as an example, but you can follow the same flow with any Kubernetes distribution.

 Prerequisites